Skip to main content

 Dear [Team Name],

-Season’s greetings, and thank you for everything you have brought to this year.
+Season’s greetings, and thank you for everything you have brought to our work this year.

-The busy weeks, the last-minute fixes, the shared decisions, and the quieter acts of support have all made a real difference.
-I’m grateful to work with people who keep showing up for one another.
+The busy weeks, the last-minute fixes, the shared decisions, and the quiet acts of support have all made a real difference.
+I’m grateful to work with people who keep showing up for each other.

-I hope the holiday season gives you time to rest properly, enjoy your loved ones, and step into 2027 with energy for what comes next.
+I hope the holiday season gives you time to rest, enjoy your loved ones, and step into 2027 with fresh energy for what’s next.

 Happy holidays and best wishes for the New Year.